us4useu/arrus/docs/content/api.matlab.rst

     :members:

-Following specific sequences are currently available in the system:
+Specific sequences currently available in the system are as follows:

 .. _arrus.PWISequence: